 Take a chartered tour or hop over to world-heritage listed Fraser Island to get up close and personal with these gentle giants, and take some time to explore the tropical rainforests and national parks that make this region a must-see.

-Nearest G'day Parks: Ingenia Holidays Hervey Bay, Fraser Coast Top Tourist Park and Discovery Parks - Fraser Street, Hervey Bay
+Nearest G'day Parks: Ingenia Holidays Hervey Bay, Fraser Coast Holiday Park and Discovery Parks - Fraser Street, Hervey Bay

 Choose whale watching as your next reason for a holiday and explore somewhere new.
 Wherever you decide to go, there's always a G'day Park closeby.